-In B4 you'll deepen the skills you've already studied and been practicing and learn how to work with and release restrictions in several new areas of the brain and spinal cord, especially cranial nerves, nuclei and ganglia and dorsal root ganglia.
-We will alos further our study of the embryological connection between the brain and the heart and new applications of interstitial fluid techniques.
+In Brain 4 you'll deepen the skills you've already studied and have been practicing.
+You will learn how to work with and release restrictions in several new areas of the brain and spinal cord, especially cranial nerves, nuclei and ganglia and dorsal root ganglia.
+We will also further our study of the embryological connection between the brain and the heart and new applications of interstitial fluid techniques.

 Class length 3 days